nodejs/TSC/Moderation-Policy.md

   intention to collaborate in good faith, swift actions may be taken without following the above procedures including: removing Posts, Banning indefinitely, and reporting accounts to GitHub.
+* Accounts that are reasonably believed to be bots (other than bots authorized by the TSC) are subject to immediate Banning.

 Note that Moderating non-Collaborator posts can often lead to retaliation or escalation of inappropriate behavior by the individual whose post is being